yahoo/HaloDB/README.md

 ![HaloDB](https://lh3.googleusercontent.com/sJtr8EdXWyw6IjG9oUn6Vb4YAW-KDnfMcqYTDAYOLO3N3sxt-FM-4JaA8hHKQeA63yzHZ9wGvxtp9BXDu-moxJ5K-bqFY2XBXUu4J82TiQ6SFOwC5UI73BxKdg05iS7dzJfe-lQM491xi_7aHnEfkZXOyxy0c8-zz_v4LgbeWILxGKHaGLyqj18dRIKpMw1Gv8fi5kvhSDu8YfsCp6BqZCI3CYUqduKnnHjFK7WAIvyaC6pFr3PkpU4C1ATpW9SGSeATlqbWOZgzMAVu7lZYJEi7xb3HMOkrc6w5kawVnJ62QBh9DRrila5F7fsEbR_sUPbL_WTYHvxMC0NVA2TjSUffg0wo4VJ75251s75DSLuB-Y3jlZ9i9vM6SCvGoPfeizgf8TU8iIc-9Ws9v4nLqewufM8ft4vlyoIA6aqUB_NVOtN7_FXJ40irUoEDzKDUP-cVzWlFWIpP1HXasxmbzwP34S1_oiyn2pAcC3VpGZ5RuzF-vjapscRdKYiFOJE8S5ywiZZYcCvOxwS3lKpMNs4Y_qkgPen3PTDALteoLyV9EKm90EJEMNw6Pm_amM_wj0pk7qjPpTlkhcSspwPXPvnWLJR2EhldWSFq32R8fUsFuFX5dRXmy4ORpHScuCAu5KYx2dwQSCR0WLyDvX8rKPlhNha3nece=w1950-h1066-no)

 ## Why HaloDB is fast.
-HaloDB makes some design choices and trade-offs which, while helping with HaloDB's good performance on IO bound workloads, might make it sub-optimal for certain other workloads.
+HaloDB makes design choices and trade-offs for good performance on IO bound workloads with high read and write throughput, but these trade-offs might make it sub-optimal for certain other workloads.

 All writes to HaloDB are sequential writes to append-only log files.
 HaloDB uses a background compaction job to clean up stale data.
 The threshold at which a file is compacted can be tuned and this determines HaloDB's write amplification and space amplification.
 A compaction threshold of 50% gives a write amplification of only 2, this coupled with the fact that we do only sequential writes are the primary reasons for HaloDB’s high write throughput.
 Additionally, the only meta-data that HaloDB need to modify during writes are those of the index in memory.
-The trade-off here is that HaloDB will occupy will space on disk.
+The trade-off here is that HaloDB will occupy more space on disk.

 To lookup the value for a key its corresponding metadata is first read from the in-memory index and then the value is read from disk.
 Therefore each lookup request requires at most a single read from disk, giving us a read amplification of 1, and is primarily responsible